Dishoungh/kernel-development/README.md

 # <ins>GPIO</ins>

-For this, I want to control Pin 11 (GPIO 17)
+For this, I want to control Pin 29 (GPIO 5)

-Below is the circuit I lazily made on a breadboard, using 1 LED and a 2K resistor.
+Below is the circuit I lazily made on a breadboard.

 ![Lazy Breadboard Circuit](./Images/Ugly_Circuit_Setup.jpg)